mpontillo/aoi-maas/README.md

 To create some virutal machines on the local hypervisor and then commission them, you can do:

+    $ ./configure-libvirt-remote
     $ ./init-chassis

+You'll only need to run `configure-libvirt-remote` once.
+That configures your local libvirt so that MAAS inside the virtual machine can access it.
+You can set a custom password by running:

+    $ aoi config set libvirt_remote_password <your-desired-password>

 The default MAAS username is `root` with the password `qwe123`.